(2nd LD) Ruling party suspends leader's party membership over sexual bribery scandal | Yonhap News Agency

 The ethics committee suspended Kim's party membership for the next two years.

-Many believe Lee will not succumb easily.
-The PPP chairman has stressed that he cannot accept any decision until an ongoing police probe is finalized.

-The ethics committee said its decision to suspend Lee's party membership was for causing injury to the party's reputation, adding that suspicions of him receiving sexual services had not been considered.
+The committee said its decision to suspend Lee's party membership was for damaging the party's reputation, adding that suspicions of him receiving sexual services had not been considered.

 The committee's decision is expected to reshape the party's power structure at a time when Lee is embroiled in a power struggle over party leadership with a pro-Yoon faction of PPP lawmakers.

-Even if Lee accepts Thursday's decision and temporarily leaves the party, it could spur a fresh round of power struggle among party members fighting to clinch party leadership.
+Even if Lee accepts the decision and temporarily leaves the party, it could spur a fresh round of power struggle among party members fighting to clinch party leadership.

 Apart from the PPP's internal disciplinary process, police are separately investigating the allegations.